alerner1/perfect-game-client/README.md

   * need to clear the search on submit

 FRIDAY:
-  * recommendations components tree: recs carousel, gameinfo container (w/ dummy data for now)
+  * DONE recommendations components tree: recs carousel, gameinfo container (w/ dummy data for now)

 NEXT WEEK:
   * actually do the algorithm stuff. that should be all you have to do next week. then week 3 can be styling and bug fixes.